MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-ComplianceTag.md

 ```

 ### -Notes
-The Notes parameter specifies an optional note.
-If you specify a value that contains spaces, enclose the value in quotation marks ("), for example: "This is a user note".
+The Notes parameter specifies additional information about the object.
+If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String